Here’s a look at the life of former Arizona Rep. Gabrielle Giffords who was seriously wounded in a mass shooting in 2011.

-June 9, 2012 - Giffords appears at a get-out-the-vote rally at the Rialto Theater in Tucson to campaign for Ron Barber, her former aide who is running for her congressional seat.
+June 9, 2012 - Giffords appears at a get-out-the-vote rally at the Rialto Theater in Tucson, Arizona, to campaign for Ron Barber, her former aide who is running for her congressional seat.

-November 8, 2012 - Along with husband Mark Kelly attends the sentencing hearing for Jared Lee Loughner, the man who shot her.
-Kelly testifies on Giffords' behalf saying, "Mr. Loughner, you may have put a bullet through her head but you have not put a dent in her spirit and her ability to do good."
+November 8, 2012 - Along with Kelly, attends the sentencing hearing for Loughner, the man who shot her.
+Kelly testifies on Giffords’ behalf, “Mr. Loughner, you may have put a bullet through her head but you have not put a dent in her spirit and her ability to do good.”

-January 8, 2013 - Giffords and her husband launch the website, Americans for Responsible Solutions.
-It addresses gun violence prevention and gun owner responsibility.
+January 8, 2013 - Giffords and her husband launch the website, Americans for Responsible Solutions, which addresses gun violence prevention and gun owner responsibility.

-January 30, 2013 - Giffords and her husband Mark Kelly appear before the Senate Judiciary Committee to make a statement about gun violence in the U.S.
+January 30, 2013 - Giffords and Kelly appear before the Senate Judiciary Committee to make a statement about gun violence in the United States.

 March 16, 2016 - The Law Center to Prevent Gun Violence, founded in 1993 after an assault weapons massacre in San Francisco, becomes part of the organization Americans for Responsible Solutions, created by Giffords and Kelly.

 May 2017 - Giffords and her husband’s book “Enough: Our Fight to Keep America Safe from Gun Violence” is published.

 June 10, 2017 - The Navy’s newest combat ship, USS Gabrielle Giffords is commissioned into service at the Port of Galveston, Texas.
 Giffords becomes the first living woman to have a Navy warship bear her name since the Lady Washington was named after Martha Washington in 1776; and Giffords is only the third living woman in US history to see her name on a naval vessel.